Canadians Working in the United States

 Here is how it works:

 1. Find a US sponsor.
-You cannot file an O-1 petition yourself.
-A US employer or a US agent must sponsor you.
-The agent option is common for artists and freelancers who work with multiple clients.
+Individuals are strictly prohibited from self-petitioning for an O-1 visa.
+You need a US employer or a US agent to file on your behalf.
+The agent option is common for artists and freelancers who work with multiple clients, since they may not have a single employer.
+The agent essentially acts as the petitioner and handles the paperwork.

-2. Get an advisory opinion.
-You need a written advisory opinion from a peer group or labor organization in your field.
-This is basically a letter from a relevant professional association saying "yes, this person is indeed extraordinary."
+2. Get an advisory opinion (this is mandatory).
+Unless a specific exemption applies, you need a written advisory opinion from a peer group, labor organization, or management organization with recognized expertise in your field.
+This is basically a letter from a relevant professional association saying "yes, this person is indeed extraordinary and the proposed work aligns with their abilities."
 For scientists, this might come from a professional society.
 For artists, it might come from a union or guild.
+Start this early because some organizations take weeks to respond, and a lukewarm opinion can hurt your case.

 3. Build your evidence package.
 This is the heavy lifting.
 You need to compile evidence for at least three of the criteria I mentioned above.
 Letters from experts in your field, copies of your publications, proof of awards, media coverage, salary data, and anything else that proves your extraordinary ability.
 The bigger and more organized this package, the better.